aliaksandr-master/node-verifier-schema/README.md

 ```

 ## Features
-1. Several types of object schema build
+- Several types of object schema build
-2. Built-in register for schemas
+- Built-in register for schemas
-3. Does not impose validator.
+- Does not impose validator.
 You can use any framework (wrappers), that implement validator interfaces
-4. Correct nesting of schemas
+- Correct nesting of schemas
-5. Easy to test
+- Easy to test
-6. Simple class implementation
+- Simple class implementation
-7. one dependencies is lodash
+- one dependencies is lodash
-8. You may use Shema constructor as function (returned Schema instance anyway)
+- You may use Shema constructor as function (returned Schema instance anyway)
-9. Chain calls
+- Chain calls
-10. Async validation support (node like)
+- Async validation support (node like)
+- Save your schema in yml format and load by schema-loader

 ## Simple Usage